rentouch/fusionauth-python-client/README.md

 ## FusionAuth Python Client ![semver 2.0.0 compliant](http://img.shields.io/badge/semver-2.0.0-brightgreen.svg?style=flat-square)
 If you're integrating FusionAuth with a Python 3 application, this library will speed up your development time.

+THIS IS A FORK TO ALLOW NON BLOCKING REQUESTS WITH THE HELP OF TWISTED

 For additional information and documentation on FusionAuth refer to [https://fusionauth.io](https://fusionauth.io).

 ### Install